PrasadBari-15/recipe-analytics-pipeline/README.md

 * Validation checks are currently **schema-level only** (e.g., basic field checks, foreign key check).

 ---
-## 🤝 Contributing
+## 🤝 Contribution

 Contributions are welcome!
-Feel free to open an issue or submit a pull request if you find a bug or have an idea for an improvement.
+If you’d like to improve this project, feel free to open an issue or submit a pull request.

+---
 ## 📞 Contact

 * **Name:** Prasad Bari